Blackfury7/LeetCode/README.md

 # LeetCode
-This repository contains the solutions to problem which I solved on leetcode
+This repository contains the solutions of problems which I solved on leetcode